anandkanav92/NOTES/papers/review-gan.md

 <b><u>Opinion</u></b>
 The main issue with comparing different gan algorithm is the lack of robust metrics.
 In this study, a good deal of consideration is given to metrics.
 The use of these common metrics for each model provided the neutral grounds required for the comparison.
-The architecture was limited to only INFO GAN for all experiements.
+The architecture was limited to only INFO GAN for all experiments.
 However,

 # Results